 - An annual Information Statement for current bond holders is prepared annually before the end of the State fiscal year on June 30th if no bonds are sold.**

 - Meetings are scheduled: Treasurer, Deputy Treasurer, DAFS Commissioner, Associate DAFS Commissioner, and Controller prepare rating agency presentations.

-- The Treasurer, Deputy Treasurer, Commissioner of DAFS, Controller, Maine Revenue Services, Budget Office, and Commissioners of relevant agencies make a formal presentation to Rating Agencies and answer questions.
+- The Treasurer, Deputy Treasurer, Commissioner of DAFS, Controller, Budget Office, and Commissioners of relevant agencies (or a subset thereof) make a formal presentation to Rating Agencies and answer questions.

-- A bond underwriter, the senior manager, is selected along with other co-managers who market and sell the bond series.
+- For a negotiated sale, a bond underwriter, the senior manager, is selected along with other co-managers who market and sell the bond series.

 - The bonds are structured and priced in the Municipal Bond market.

 - The Official Statement is completed and printed.

 - The bonds are sold, the sale is closed, and the bonds are delivered to the buyers, the funds to the issuer, the State of Maine.